katherine-fontan/CPSC350-Assignment-2/README.md

 -Mirror

 WHAT WE DIDN'T GET TO:
 The enter key is not integrated in our program nor is the pause button.
-We decided to just run the generation for a specific amount of loops (30).
-This number was decided based on the test.txt file Michael(SI) provided and that was the amount of loops it took for classic to stabilize.
+The stability of the game is a little off.
+On Classic mode it stabilizes and stops but there might be a double print.
+For mirror it sometimes works, sometimes it doesn't (for example, I generated a 10x10 board with a density of .5 and stability ended on generation 37 even thought there were still cells that were alive).

 Help: Michael(SI) + Sabelle, Matt, and Daniel from the tutoring center also provided some advice on how to understand the game and fix some bumps along the way.